HomeLaboratory of Bioadaptation sa sa

 Ph.D. in biology, leading researcher Gulnara Shammad Balakishiyeva

-doctor of biological sciences, assoc.professor, leading researcher Tofig Idris Allahverdiyev
+doctor of biological sciences, assoc.professor, principal researcher Tofig Idris Allahverdiyev

 Ph.D. in biology, assoc.professor, leading researcher Nargiz Fakhraddin Sultanova